LanceLake/Bootcamp/week21-MERN/01-Activities/12-Stu_MERN-Setup/Unsolved/README.md

 ```

 * TODO: Add a comment describing the functionality of this route in `server/server.js`:
+// Answer: By default, it sends client/build/index.html if there is no API call.

 ```js
 app.get('*', (req, res) => {